 Turner, Pacers beat up well-worn Wizards 105-89

-INDIANAPOLIS (AP) — Myles Turner had 18 points and 17 rebounds and the Indiana Pacers beat the sluggish Washington Wizards 105-89 on Sunday.
+Turner had 18 points and a career-high 17 rebounds, and the Indiana Pacers beat sluggish Washington 105-89 on Sunday.

 The Wizards were coming off a triple-overtime win over Phoenix in Washington the previous night.
 They shot a season-low 36.8 percent.

 The Pacers had seven players in double-figure scoring.
-Domantas Sabonis had 15 points and 10 rebounds, and Bojan Bogdanovic scored 13 of his 14 points in the first half.
+Domantas Sabonis came off the bench to contribute 15 points and 10 rebounds, and Bojan Bogdanovic scored 13 of his 14 points in the first half.

 Markieff Morris led the Wizards with 16 points off the bench.
 Thomas Bryant added 11 points, hitting 3 of 6 shots a night after making all 14 attempts.